Tummy Tuck – Abdominoplasty

 -Andrew Barnett, MD

 Both fashion and our more active lifestyles have placed increased importance on the size and shape of our bodies.
-We are also more conscious of the importance of weight control on our health.
-Consequently, more and more interest is directed towards surgery to improve one's figure.
-While most media attention in the past few years has been directed towards the excellent procedure of liposuction to contour the body, abdominoplasty, or the "tummy tuck" operation, remains the correct surgical solution for excess skin and weak muscles in the abdominal area.
+We are also more conscious of the importance of weight control to our health.
+Consequently, more and more interest is directed towards surgery to improve one’s figure.
+While most media attention in the past few years has been directed towards the excellent procedure of liposuction to contour the body, abdominoplasty, or the “tummy tuck” operation, remains the correct surgical solution for excess skin and weak muscles in the abdominal area.

 What actually causes the problem with the abdominal region?